-You can query your site’s DNS records via the command line:
+The site’s DNS records can be queried via the command line:

 ANSWER SECTION, the

-3600 denotes the domain’s TTL (Time to Live), whereas the
+3600 denotes the domain’s Time to Live (TTL), whereas the

 A denotes the DNS record type (queries the A record by default if no type is specified in the command).

-Ensure that your domain’s DNS is pointed to VIP, but that the domain’s nameservers are pointed to your DNS provider.
-You can verify that the DNS record has propagated correctly via a DNS lookup service, such as DNSChecker.
+Ensure that the domain’s DNS is pointed to VIP, but that the domain’s nameservers are pointed to the DNS provider.
+A service like DNS Checker can be used to track progress of propagation of the domain’s updated DNS.

-For subsites that were previously single sites, Administrators become promoted to Super Admins, which have access to all subsites and can create new subsites.
+For subsites on a WordPress multisite that were previously single sites, Administrators become promoted to Super Admins, which have access to all subsites and can create new subsites.
 These are different from site-specific Administrators, which only have admin capabilities and access for the designated sites.

-Data sync doesn’t work after a subsite launch
+Data sync does not work after a subsite launch

 For subsite launches performed on multisite networks, data syncs from production environments to develop or preprod environments will continue to work as expected if the launched site is the root site (site ID 1).

-If a subsite other than the root site has been launched, the YAML-based domain mapping config file must be updated in your code repository to reflect the newly launched site before data syncing between your environments will work as expected.
+If a subsite other than the root site has been launched, the YAML-based domain mapping config file must be updated in the site’s code repository to reflect the newly launched site before data syncing between environments will work as expected.